blockifywp/plugin/README.md

 		],
 	],

-	// Block styles to be registered with JS.
+	// Block styles to be registered correctly with JS.
 	'blockStyles'   => [
 		'unregister' => [
 			[